Sears moving from Moncks Corner to make way for new retailer; Frothy Beard adding 2nd site

 "With access to the beach, hiking and biking trails, our Mount Pleasant storefront couldn’t be in a better location," owner Rob Crabtree said.

-Based in the Los Angeles area, the company was founded in 2008 and now offers more than 140 locally owned stores in the U.S.
+Based in the Los Angeles area, the company was founded in 2008 and now has more than 140 locally owned stores in the U.S.

 Revving up